Last updated Sep 11 2022

 Links to Load Inflation charts, How to Weigh your RV worksheet and related material.
 Note Bridgestone "Medium and Light Truck data Book includes Load inflation tables for 16" and larger tires for both Bridgestone and Firestone brand tires.

 Carslile Has product info and size list but no Load Inflation tables However since they only have ST type tires which I suggest always be run at the inflation pressure molded on the tire you can use the max load info to confirm you are running under the tire max by at least 15% for longer tire life while still maintaining the tire max inflation.
-I do note a LR-F in the St 235/85R16 size with a Max load of 3,960 @ 95 psi which might give some the margin they would like over the 3,640 @ 80 of the LR-E
+They do have three larger size ST type tires found HERE

 Double Coin truck tire